The first few years of a tree’s life are extremely important for its health and

 - Next, find the root flare.
 This is where the trunk of your tree meets the roots and begins to flare out.
 Plant the tree so that the root flare is just above the ground level.
 Do not bury the tree trunk or push dirt against the trunk!

 - Gently loosen the root ball and direct the roots away from the trunk.
-Untangle or, as a last resort, prune any large roots that are tangled.
+Untangle or, as a last resort, prune any small roots that are tangled.
 These will cause problems for the tree later on if not removed early on.

 Young trees need lots of water, especially after transplanting.